alphagov/govuk-prototype-kit-docs/docs/v13/documentation/how-to-use-layouts.md

 title: How to use layouts
 ---

 Layouts let you share a common design across pages.
+For example, if you want to include the name of your service or use the GOV.UK footer on every page in your service.

-For example, if your pages share a custom header and footer, you can add them to one shared layout file.
-If you need to change those parts of the page in future, you can change them once and they will update on all the pages that use that layout.
+If your pages share a custom header and footer, you can add them to one shared layout file.
+To change those parts of the page in future, you can change them once and they will update on all the pages that use that layout.

 To make a page use a layout, you need to add an `extends` line at the top of the file.
 For example if you want to extend a layout called admin, use: